A Timeline of Vermeer's Life - 1641-1652

 Paulus Potter

-Paulus Potter enters the Guild of St. Luke at Delft.
+Paulus Potter enters the Guild of Saint Luke in Delft.

-When Potter died of tuberculosis before he was thirty years old, he had already profoundly influenced the way animals are depicted in European art.
-Potter created portraits of animals, making them his picture's focus, not just a backdrop for human action.
-The precocious son of a painter, his first dated work is from 1640.
-After he entered the Delft's Guild of Saint Luke in 1646 and later moved to The Hague.
+When Potter dies of tuberculosis.
+Before he is thirty years old, he has already profoundly influenced the way animals are depicted in European art.
+Potter creates "portraits" of animals, making them the prime focal point of his compositions, not just a backdrop for human action.
+The precocious son of a painter, his first dated work is from 1640. afterward, he enters the Delft's Guild of Saint Luke in 1646 and later moves to The Hague.
 He is said to have wandered the Dutch countryside, sketchbook in hand, equally sensitive to how farm animals behave at different times of day and to light's vicissitudes from morning to dusk.

 EUROPEAN PAINTING &